 Saves Landfill Space

-About 40% of the total municipal waste in the landfill is cardboard waste.
+About 40% of the total municipal waste in landfill is cardboard waste.
 By recycling cardboard, the dumping of it in landfills is reduced.
 It thus reduces landfill space & helps in cleaning the environment and promoting healthy surroundings.

 The papermaking process usually makes use of a tremendous amount of water.
 So when recycled cardboard is used to create new products, less water is used because the recycled cardboard has already passed through the processing stage.